troy0820/benchmark-operator/docs/cache_dropping.md

 If you do not do this, benchmark-operator will reject the benchmark with an error to the effect that none of the cluster nodes have this label.
 This label controls where kernel cache is dropped.

 There will be a short delay after kernel cache is dropped in order to allow the system to recover some key cache contents before stressing it with a workload.
-This is controllable via the CACHE_RELOAD_TIME env. var. and defaults to 10 sec.
+This is controllable via the CACHE_RELOAD_TIME env var and defaults to 10 sec.

 The specific benchmark must support this feature.
 Benchmarks supported for kernel cache dropping at present are:

 - fio